Ceasar/Encyclopedia/src/rumelhart_mcclelland_1981.rst

 Interactive processing
     A form of cooperative processing in which all knowledge at all levels of abstraction can come into play in the process of reading and comprehension.

+.. _letter perception:

+Letter perception
+    The process of recognizing letters.

+.. _nonword perception:

+Nonword perception
+    The process of recognizing words.

+.. _word context:

+Word context
+    A context containing a recognized word.

+.. _word perception:

+Word perception
+    The process of recognizing words.

+.. _word knowledge:

+Word knowledge
+    Information about the structure of words, including the arrangement of letters and the statistical frequency of letters co-occurring in a word.